Bruception/fiu-course-api/README.md

 - ~~Setup a cron job that will automatically update the course data every month.~~
 - Add support for CSV formatting.
 - Implement pagination for large response data.
-- Expand API to include teacher data.
+- Expand API to include faculty data.
 - Implement automated documentation.